Do I have to pay payroll taxes for my cleaning person, nanny, gardener, pet sitter, or home nurse?

 It seems like everywhere we turn there's a tax for something.
 We get taxed on our income, pay taxes on our purchases, and even pay taxes for part-time helpers.
 Learn more about the "nanny tax" and how it may impact you for your household employees.

 Although it is often called the “nanny tax”, this tax does not only apply to parents of children for whom a babysitter is hired.
-According to the IRS, the “nanny tax” applies to anybody who pays $2,100 or more in a calendar year (amount as of 2018) to any one household employee.
+According to the IRS, the “nanny tax” applies to anybody who pays $2,100 or more in a calendar year or $1,000 in any quarter (amounts as of 2019) to any one household employee.
 Household employees include housekeepers, nannies, gardeners, pet sitters, senior care aides, drivers, tutors, etc...anybody who fits the description of an employee versus an independent contractor.

 The main key in determining if you're required to pay the “nanny tax” is whether you've hired an employee, or an independent contractor.